-- all vehicles parked on school property during school hours, must be registered with the front office and receive a parking permit, and - must follow safe driving practice, and - follow the 5-mile per hour speed limit that is in effect on all school grounds, and - park only in student designated parking areas matching their assigned permit, and - not go to their cars during the day unless the principal or assistant principal has granted specific permission to the student. - The following disciplinary actions for non-observation of the driving/parking regulations will be enforced:
+- all vehicles parked on school property during school hours, must be registered with the front office and receive a parking permit, and - must follow safe driving practice, and - follow the 5-mile per hour speed limit that is in effect on all school grounds, and - park only in student designated parking areas matching their assigned permit, and - not go to their cars during the day unless the principal or assistant principal has granted specific permission to the student.

+The following disciplinary actions for non-observation of the driving/parking regulations will be enforced:

 Offense Disciplinary Action Speeding and/or reckless driving May result in suspension and ticketing by NPD.
 Suspension of parking privileges for 30 calendar days.
 Excessive Noise Suspension of parking privileges for 30 calendar days.
-Vehicles parked in teacher/staff Parking ticket areas, visitor spaces, no Loss of parking permit parking areas or in Office Detention non-designated areas Suspension for repeat offenses Illegal Handicapped Parking Parking ticket, and Suspension of parking privileges for the remaining school year.
+Vehicles parked in teacher/staff areas, visitor spaces, no parking areas or in non-designated areas Parking ticket Loss of parking permit Office Detention Suspension for repeat offenses Illegal Handicapped Parking Parking ticket, and Suspension of parking privileges for the remaining school year.